-In conclusion, we have demonstrated a hybrid OCT/LDH holographic retinal imaging instrument of high simplicity.
-We used these combined modalities to show that the thickness of the retinal tissue surrounding blood vessels reflects the blood flow passing through these vessels.
+In conclusion, we have demonstrated hybrid OCT/LDH holographic retinal imaging, which we used to show that the thickness of the retinal tissue surrounding blood vessels reflects the blood flow passing through these vessels.
 Overall, this instrument holds potential for a wide scope of applications in ophthalmology, ranging from basic research to clinical diagnosis.